Robert076/todo/README.md

-# RESTful API for a to-do list
+# RESTful API for a to-do list (standard Go library)
-### Using Go's standard library.
-Nothing external

 ### How to use it